1d51/mv-mod-loader/README.md

 For a modder to add support to a game that does not come with this plugin pre-installed, they will have to distribute some extra, game-dependant files, such as `plugins.js`.
 It's also recommended that they package their mods along with the generated `diffs` folder, to reduce first-launch loading times.

 A user can install mods by adding them inside the `www/mods` folder, independently of whether those mods were designed with this plugin in mind or not.
-For example, if a modder distributes a mod in the form of a folder like `example/www/...`, installing said mod so that it's loaded through the plugin is as simple as drag and dropping the whole thing, so that it looks like `www/mods/example`.
+For example, if a modder distributes a mod in the form of a folder like `example/www/...`, installing said mod so that it's loaded through the plugin is as simple as drag and dropping the whole thing, so that it looks like `www/mods/example` inside of the game's folder.

 The plugin can handle working on top of an already modified game, but a clean install is always recommended.
 Once the plugin is installed, there should be no need to install mods the usual way, instead of how it's explained here.